ikurtz/ikurtz.github.io/README.md

 - Task 6: Verify that a new replica is created.

 ## Create a Standalone Pipeline
-- Navigate to `controller-2` and verify that it is running in developer mode.
+- Navigate to `Controller-2` and verify that it is running in developer mode.
-- Create a new Pipeline `long-running-job` using the following Jenkinsfile:
+- Create a new Pipeline titled `long-running-job`.
+Scroll to the bottom of the Job configuration screen and under the **Pipeline** section, copy and paste the following Jenkinsfile into the **Script** block:

 ```
 pipeline {